Ransomware Risk Is Designed

 Public cloud environments place the burden of architecture, monitoring, and incident response on you as the customer.
 When incidents occur, this often requires coordination across multiple vendors while outages persist.

 Public cloud costs are ever growing without cost details, so organizations don’t fully understand what they’re paying for.
-Public cloud environments also introduce hundreds of services, pricing variables, and dependencies that increase cost uncertainty and operational complexity over time.
+These environments also introduce hundreds of services, pricing variables, and dependencies that increase cost uncertainty and operational complexity over time.

 A major distinguisher between public cloud environments and private cloud environments is the infrastructure itself.
 Most cloud deployments are an empty VM.
-The dashboard like nature encourages quickly spinning up resources or environments without the thought of how they all fit together.
+The dashboard-like nature encourages quickly spinning up resources or environments without the thought of how they all fit together.
 This can lead to insecure or illogical designs and wasted resources.
 Public cloud deployments charge you both for the resources you allocate AND the traffic moving inside your deployment between VMs.
-This means over allocation of resources, inefficient or busy code, and unused cloud resources all result in higher costs
+This means over-allocating resources, inefficient or busy code, and unused cloud resources all result in higher costs.

 Providing consistent, reliable performance is key for any organization.
 This ensures staff can get work done, customers remain happy, your reputation isn’t impacted, and profits can continue to grow.
 Because public clouds rely on shared infrastructure, performance can vary as workloads change and scale, requiring ongoing tuning and active management to maintain consistency over time — which are your responsibility.